Respiratory Acidosis Overview

 Call your provider if you have symptoms of lung disease that suddenly get worse.

-DO NOT smoke.
+Do not smoke.
 Smoking can lead to many severe lung diseases that can cause respiratory acidosis.

 Losing weight may help prevent respiratory acidosis due to obesity (obesity-hypoventilation syndrome).